Behind the Scent: No. 26 Lost in the Souk

 After our trip, I met with the perfumer to discuss the scents we encountered.
 The perfumer made up a few blends.
-They were beautiful, but embodied more of the glamourous side of Morocco—the Morocco you see in travel and fashion magazines.
-It wasn’t the everyday Moroccan life - the dusty streets in the alleyways along the market and herbal scent that hangs in the air - that we wanted to capture.
+They were beautiful but embodied more of the glamorous side of Morocco—the Morocco you see in travel and fashion magazines.
+It wasn’t the everyday Moroccan life - the dusty streets in the alleyways along the market and the herbal scent that hung in the air - that we wanted to capture.
 As with all our Aerangis candles, it’s not just about the beauty of the scent; it’s about the feeling, the nostalgia, that it evokes.
 That’s what we were looking for.

 So, it was back to the drawing board.
 To fine-tune the fragrance, we provided the perfumer with more even images and detailed descriptions of our memory of Marrakech.
 Shortly after, we smelled a submission that really nailed it.
 Just one whiff instantly brought us both back to the marketplace under the hot sun.
 Beautiful?
 Absolutely, but also down-to-earth and relatable.

 Finally, a scent was born.